 · If the Ramseys murdered their daughter, possible motives include: parents blaming their daughter for their own sexual abuse of her; jealousy of mother toward daughter; sexual incident getting further out of hand than planned; outburst of wrath after sexual assault unintentionally breaks child’s skull.
 The actual murder and kidnap scheme came about to cover up the initial crimes.

-Much of the ransom note is inconceivable from the perspective of an intruder, such as the compliment of “respect” paid to the Ramsey business.
+Much of the "ransom" note is inconceivable from the perspective of an intruder.
+For example, no kidnapper pays a compliment of “respect” to the business of the victim's family, as the JonBenet ransom note does to the Ramsey business.
 But the clue that breaks the case is the phrase, “I advise you to be rested.”
 No theory of an intruder can explain that phrase, nor much of the above evidence against the Ramseys.
-However, that key phrase explains the evidence, both the damning and the exculpatory.
-And it shouts that the parents murdered their daughter and then worked to throw the police off the trail.
+However, that key phrase explains the evidence, both the inculpatory and the apparently exculpatory.
+And it shouts that the parents killed their daughter and then worked to throw the police off the trail.
+Thus the ransom note is practically a confession.

-On that Christmas night, after Patsy put her son to bed, John began to sexually abuse his daughter.
-One form of destructive behavior led to another and at midnight, in a burst of anger and emotion, Patsy struck her daughter in the head, cracking her skull.
-They realized the severity of the wound, and that JonBenet was near dead.
-Neither wanted to be caught, so they began to conceal their crimes.
+On that Christmas night, after Patsy put her son to bed, something prompted Patsy to fly into an outburst of rage against JonBenet.
+Perhaps John had begun to sexually abuse his daughter.
+Regardless, one form of destructive behavior led to another and at midnight, in a burst of anger and emotion, Patsy grabbed a nearby flashlight and struck her daughter in the head, cracking her skull.
+The forceful "blow knocked her into deep unconsciousness" which at first could have led the parents "to believe she was dead."
+Perhaps assuming that their daughter was dead or irreversibly dying and that they could not save her, they set their minds to work on how they could save themselves.
+Regardless of this horror, neither was willing to give up their millionaire lifestyle.
+So John and Patsy began to conceal their crimes by staging the scene to look like a kidnapping gone bad.
 First, they strangle her, which both gets rid of her, and makes what would have been an accidental death appear to be deliberate.
 Then they planned to dispose of any damning evidence, but realized that, without evidence pointing to someone else, they would be the only suspects.
 So, if they were to survive, the resourceful Ramseys would have to rework the crime scene to point to an intruder.

 They decided to write a ransom note, which John began dictating to Patsy.
-As they wrote the note, they made mental notes about what evidence they must dispose of, and what evidence they could gather and plant to divert attention.
-Their note had to take into account that: it might take them hours to rework the crime scene; the neighbors may have already noticed the commotion and might watch the house or even call 911; John needed to leave the house to dispose of the roll of duct tape, the spool of cord, etc.; neighbors may notice them stirring in the house or might see John driving away or returning way past midnight.
+As they wrote the note they also made a list, or at least mental notes, of what evidence they must dispose of, and what evidence they could gather and plant to divert attention.
+Their note had to take into account that: it might take them hours to rework the crime scene; the neighbors may have already noticed the commotion and might watch the house or even call 911; John needed to leave the house to dispose of the roll of duct tape, the spool of cord, the tip of the broken paintbrush, the High-Tec boots, the four practice ransom note pages never found, etc.; neighbors may notice them stirring in the house or might see John driving away or returning way past midnight.

 Even though they risked being seen, they were not ready to dump their best alibi.
 They needed to tell the police that they were asleep all night, and heard nothing.
 Their desperation to avert justice demanded that they try that alibi.
 Thus, they planned to “wake up” at 6 a.m. and call police.
 However, a neighbor or even a police patrol might have seen John Ramsey up at 3 a.m.
 Their wording in the note guarded against that risk.
 If that worst-case scenario occurred, Patsy could then admit: “Yes, we found the note last night.
 We were afraid to call the police because of the death threat.
 John rushed out in desperation to find JonBenet, and I searched the house.
 Then when John returned without her, we reread the note, and realized that we had better go to bed to get the rest we needed for the next day.
 When we woke up, we realized that we needed help, so we decided to called 911.
 But we thought it better not to mention that we had been up desperately looking for her last night.”